swebra/flatearthposter/README.md

 # [Flat Earth Poster](http://www.imswebra.com/projects/flatearth/)
 ![](Flat%20Earth%20Poster.png)

-This respository serves as a download for the source files of the project showcased [on imswebra.com](http://www.imswebra.com/projects/flatearth/).
+This repository serves as a download for the source files of the project showcased [on imswebra.com](http://www.imswebra.com/projects/flatearth/).
 Visit this page for more information.

 ## Missing Files
 - None